nidorx/roblox-network-contract/README.md

 - **`BITMASK`**: All the ids of the attributes being transported, in a single Integer
 - **`VALUE_N...`** : All values being transported, sorted and mapped by BITMASK

-A NetworkContract delta encode (Diff) has a similar signature, the only differences being `false` at the beginning and an additional `BITMASK` to register the removed attributes: `{FALSE, BITMASK_DEL, BITMASK_MOD, VALUE_N ...}`
+A NetworkContract delta encode (Diff) has a similar signature, the only differences at the beginning and an additional `BITMASK` to register the removed attributes: `{ BITMASK_DEL, BITMASK_MOD, VALUE_N ...}`